DGP brane cosmology and quark-hadron phase transition: Introduction

 \section{Introduction}

-Over the past decade the possibility of the observable universe being a brane-world \cite{Rubakov} embedded in a higher dimensional space-time has generated a great amount of interest.
-This was motivated by the fact that there is a strongly coupled sector of $E_8 \times E_8$ heterotic string theory which can be described by a field theory living in 11-dimensional space-time \cite{horava}.
+Over the recent past, brane-world \cite{Rubakov} scenarios have generated a great deal of interest.
+This interest was motivated by the fact that there is a strongly coupled sector of $E_8 \times E_8$ heterotic string theory which can be described by a field theory living in an 11-dimensional space-time \cite{horava}.
 The 11-dimensional world consists of two 10-dimensional hypersurfaces embedded on the fixed points of an orbifold and the matter fields are assumed to be confined and live on these hypersurfaces which are known to be 9-branes.
 After compactification of the 11-dimensional theory on a Calabi-Yau 3-fold, we obtain an effective 5-dimensional theory \cite{lukas} which has the structure of two 3-branes located on the orbifold boundaries.
 This scenario has motivated intense efforts to understand the case where the bulk is a 5-dimensional anti de-Sitter space.
 In this setup, gravitons are allowed to penetrate into the bulk but are localized on and around the brane \cite{lisa}.
 It was then shown that in a background of a non-factorizable geometry an exponential warp factor emerges which multiplies the Poincar\'e invariant 3+1 dimensions in the metric.
 The model consists of two $3$-branes situated along the 5th dimension, compactified on a $S^{1}/Z_2$ orbifold symmetry where the two branes must have opposite tensions.
 The evolution equation followed from such a brane scenario differs from that of the standard four dimensional evolution equation when no branes are present~\cite{bin}.
 The existence of branes and the requirement that matter fields should be localized on the brane lead to a non-conventional cosmology, necessitating a more concerted study.
 A large number of studies have been devoted to the effective gravity induced on the brane~\cite{brane} and, in particular, a great amount of interest has been generated regarding inflationary cosmology~\cite{numero}.
 Not surprisingly, the problem of the cosmological constant has become a focal point in the brane-world studies where, for example, in \cite{nim,kachru,bin1} a five dimensional action with a scalar field is non-minimally coupled to five dimensional gravity and to the four dimensional brane tension.
 There has also been some discussion on the localization of gravity \cite{gomez}.
 A feature common to these type of models is that they predict deviations from the usual $4D$ gravity at short distances.